GingerKiwi/2025-ASTRO-BLOG/src/content/blog/2025/07-20-test-post.md

 ---
 title: "Test Post"
-description: "This is a test post."
+summary: "This is a test post."
 pubDate: 2025-07-20
 canonical: https://gingerkiwi.blog/blog/2025/07-20-test-post/
-coverImage: "/assets/design-ai-ginger-droid.png"
+coverImage: "../assets/design-ai-ginger-droid.png"
 imageAlt: "AI droid"
 ---
 **This is a test post 2025.
 Please enjoy the Catipsum!**